Frequently Asked Questions

-We believe that most investors should be allocated to one of the three as our investment strategy is built on economic research and proven strategies.
+We believe that most investors should be allocated to one of the five as our investment strategy is built on economic research and proven strategies.
 The findings of this research do not change from client to client and therefore should not change one's investment approach.
 The two primary factors influencing one's investment strategy is usually their time horizon and risk tolerance.
 From this, we can determine which of the three is suitable.
 Of course there are exceptions to which the models do not make sense (e.g. those with a significant tax liability due to a low basis, the client has too low of risk tolerance, etc.), but these exceptions are rare.

 There are many financial advisors that will promise to build a customized investment portfolio based on the clients needs.
 The pitch is that they will put together a financial plan first, then build an investment portfolio based on the client's cash flow needs.
 At first, this sounds logical as the investment portfolio will be built around the client's life.
 However, it is not feasible nor is it often suitable.
 The stock market, the bond market, and the economy is completely and definitively agnostic when it comes to investor needs.
 Put simply, it does not care if you are saving for a home or if you need income during your retirement.
 If the economy is going to contract or if the market is going to correct, it will without mercy.
-You can still create cash-flow needs with our three investment portfolios, but the "invested" portion should not change.
+You can still create cash-flow needs with our five investment portfolios, but the "invested" portion should not change.

 Furthermore, for those financial advisors that build customized portfolios for each and every one of their clients, they will soon have a major problem on their hands.
 How will they effectively manage so many different portfolios?
 If an advisor has 300 clients, then they have 300 portfolios to manage.
 We believe it is near impossible to do so effectively.
-We have only three portfolios to manage, making our firm not only more efficient for us, but more suitable and logical for our clients.
+We have only five portfolios to manage, making our firm not only more efficient for us, but more suitable and logical for our clients.